Extra Help Program (Low-Income Subsidy for Prescriptions)

 In person: Visit your local Social Security office

-Applications are usually processed quickly, and you will receive a determination by mail.
-If you're approved, your drug plan will be adjusted accordingly.
+Applications are typically processed quickly, and you will receive a determination by mail.
+If you are approved, your drug plan will be adjusted accordingly.